 Applying to PA school isn’t a quick and easy process.
 Along with a traditional application form, you’ll also need to collect transcripts and letters of recommendation, write a personal essay, and complete other requirements.
 In addition, every application may go under a review process before going to the school for which you’re applying.
 The entire application process can take weeks or longer!

 Don’t put off your application until the last minute.
-Check your chosen schools’ deadline, then submit your application at least one month prior.
+Check your chosen schools’ deadline, then submit your application as early as possible, but at least one month prior.